Director of Music

 He has a wide range of interests which include organ construction, choral conducting, composing, campanology, history, theology and liturgy, the study of academic dress, archaeology, walking, politics and current affairs.

-He has been Director of Music at All Saints’ Church, Cheltenham, in the UK, since 2007.
+He served as Director of Music at All Saints’ Church, Cheltenham, in the UK, from 2007 – 2018, and arrived to take up his duties at Grahamstown Cathedral in Holy Week, 2019.